Authored by the expert who managed and guided the team behind the Uganda Property Pack

 How much are property prices expected to increase in Uganda in 2026?

-As of early 2026, our confident estimate is that property prices in Uganda will increase by 6% to 10% over the calendar year, with the variation depending on location and property type.
+As of 2026, our central forecast is that residential property prices in Uganda will increase by about 11% in nominal terms during the year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Uganda.